barrioskilo/MLOPS_group97/reports/README.md

 * [ok] Calculate the coverage.
 * [ok] Get some continuous integration running on the github repository
 * [ok] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [ ] Create a trigger workflow for automatically building your docker images
+* [ok] Create a trigger workflow for automatically building your docker images
-* [ ] Get your model training in GCP using either the Engine or Vertex AI
+* [ok] Get your model training in GCP using either the Engine or Vertex AI
 * [ok] Create a FastAPI application that can do inference using your model
 * [ ] If applicable, consider deploying the model locally using torchserve
 * [ ] Deploy your model in GCP using either Functions or Run as the backend